azaleacolburn/witchfox/README.md

 <div style="display: flex;">
 <div style="flex: 1;">

-A Firefox and Sidebery CSS theme, tested on Linux, macOS and Windows.
+A Firefox and Sidebery CSS theme.

+> [!NOTE]
+> Only Linux is supported, macOS and Windows should work but may have
+> issues.

 ## Features